ewhicher/matter/content/collections/pages/opportunity-lab.md

   -
     id: lda2hkyq
     text: 'Looking at the world around us - we take pride in our ability to scout future horizons, spot consumer, industry and macro trends and map prospective scenarios to revolutionise or revitalise your business.'
     type: row
     enabled: true
-  -
-    id: lda2hlmb
-    text: 'Together, we will explore your business ecosystem and identify the opportunities you are uniquely positioned to address.'
-    type: row
-    enabled: true
-  -
-    id: ledytr1x
-    text: 'From immediate opportunities to a pipeline of innovation activity, the lab is the springboard for strategy and innovation.'
-    type: row
-    enabled: true
 together_text_one: